protocolbuffers/protobuf/.github/README.md

 The `regenerate_stale_files.sh` script is the central script responsible for all the re-generation of stale files.

+# Forked PRs

+Because we need secret access to run our tests, we use the `pull_request_target` event for PRs coming from forked repositories.
+We do checkout the code from the PR's head, but the workflow files themselves are always fetched from the *base* branch (that is, the branch we're merging to).
+Therefore, any changes to these files won't be tested, so we explicitly ban PRs that touch these files.

 # Caches

 We have a number of different caching strategies to help speed up tests.
 These